 0. Words

 Be prepared for your lesson!
-You'll need to know those words in this lesson.
+You'll need to know those words.
 Please listen and repeat and try to memorize them!

-When we need to refer to something or someone, we use demonstrative pronouns.
+We use demonstrative pronouns when we need to refer to something or someone.
 In Korean, there are three levels of these pronouns depending on the distance between the speaker and the listener.
 These pronouns can come before a noun and describe it.
 These three levels are like the ones below.

 For example, to point to the book, you add "이/그/저" in front of the word "책(book)."
 You'll need a space between "이/그/저" and "책" because they are two words.